broadinstitute/CODECsuite/README.md

 output.context_count.txt: trinucleotide context and dinucleotide context counts
 ```

+## Other notes
-For CODEC-MSI please refer to [msi](./msi).
+1. For CODEC-MSI please refer to [msi](./msi).
 And by default CMAKE will not build CODEC-MSI.
 Please uncomment the last two
 lines if you indeed want to build CODEC-MSI

+2. The Snakemake is hard-coded to de-multiplex 4 lanes simultaneously (e.g. for NovaSeq 6000).
+If you need to de-multiplex
+less #lanes (e.g. for NovaSeq SP), comment out entire rules for DemuxL3 and DemuxL4.
+If you have more than 4 lanes (e.g. HiSeq X)
+either do 4 lane at a times or add more rules yourself.